 Tbilisi Georgia is beginning to show up on the not-to-be-missed destination lists for more and more travelers.
 This Eurasian country, seated between Turkey, Russia and the Black Sea, has much to offer a would-be visitor.
 It has an ancient old town with steamy sulfur baths, a rich wine-making tradition, fascinating history including a fairly recent transition from communism to a democratic republic, and fantastic regional cuisine.
+There are quite a few intriguing things to do (and eat) in Tbilisi.
 While this list provides reasons enough to plan a trip to this lesser known destination, Tbilisi also gives access to a number of day trips that offer a completely different experience outside the Georgian capital.
 Here are a few of Tbilisi’s most popular day trips that give you a few more reasons to consider discovering Georgia.

 David Gareja Monastery

 The David Gareja Monastery, which was named after its founding father and one of the original preachers of the Christian gospel, was constructed in the 6th century.
 The most impressive characteristic of the site is that it’s literally built into the stone hillside border between Georgia and Azerbaijan.
 The cave complex is comprised of hundreds of cells, living quarters, churches, chapels, and dining areas.
 It’s still home to ten present-day monks who continue to live and worship there as well as producing some amazing wines.

 The David Gareja Monastery is a 2-hour drive (70 km or 44 miles) from Tbilisi.
 Shuttle vans leave from Freedom Square in the morning and arrive at the Monastery before noon.
 You will have several hours at the site before heading back to Tbilisi in the mid-afternoon after stopping for a lunch of traditional Georgian foods.
 You should be back by dinner time.
 If you prefer, guided tours of the monastery from Tbilisi are also available.